Hate writing? Not got many photos? Don’t worry.

 You never know what people are going to search for, so it pays to be reasonably detailed in documenting such things.

-11. Testimonials, reviews and awards page(s)
+11. Testimonials, Reviews and Awards Page(s)

 Do you have Facebook reviews?
 Google, Yell, Trip-Advisor, Yelp?
 Any others I’ve missed.
 Let your customers know, in case they’re unaware.